 10 Days in Cambodia – The Complete Cambodia Itinerary

 Starting up north in Siem Reap, you will continue along to Battambang, followed by Phnom Penh and then down south to Sihanoukville.

 10 Days in Cambodia Detailed Itinerary

 Now lets get on to the actual trip!
-The following is a detailed breakout of the daily attractions and activities on this 10 day itinerary.
-Feel free to scroll through and click on any more in depth posts along the way.
+The following is a detailed breakout of the daily attractions and activities on this 10 day Cambodia itinerary.

 Day 1 – Fly into Siem Reap, Cambodia

 The nice thing about Siem Reap is that the main town area is not too big and you should be able to walk to get to restaurants, massage parlors, markets and nightlife.
 Take a stroll around to get a feel of the city and the friendly people around you.

 As usual with many markets in Southeast Asia they have a little bit of everything around here and definitely don’t be afraid to haggle a little.

 Day 2 – Angkor Wat

 A huge array of ancient temples and ruins sprawled across the area, each with its own story and history.
 It really will not get old going from one temple to the next and discovering what this city once was.

-After a very long day of running around Angkor Wat and its surroundings make your way make to your hotel to take a nap and/or get another massage.
-Later on in the night head out to Pub Street, which is the main nightlife area of Siem Reap.
+After a very long day of running around Angkor Wat and its surroundings make your way make to your hotel to rest up for a bit.

 Day 3 – Siem Reap Part II

 If you aren’t templed out yet, head back with a tour guide or taxi to some more temples within the complex.
 There will definitely be some around the area you were not able to get to on the previous day.

-Floating Village: instead of heading back to the temples you can take a tour out by the floating villages of Tonle Sap Lake.
+Instead of heading back to the temples you can take a tour out by the floating villages of Tonle Sap Lake.

-Also feel free to walk around the town of Siem Reap, take a cooking class, or continue shopping the markets and trying new food.
+If neither the additional temples or the floating village work for you, feel free to walk around the town of Siem Reap, take a cooking class, or continue shopping the markets and trying new food.

 You will have the choice to get there this evening or drive in the next morning.
 There should be plenty of bus options and all should be around 3-4 hours long.